ivanpaulovich/event-sourcing-castanha/README.md

 A solution for Account Balance based on a Event-Driven architecture with DDD and CQRS.
-The full solution contains a Account Balance Web API which receives Commands and Queries and produces events and returns JSON.
-There is a Consoumer App that reads the Event Stream and do a projection on a MongoDB database.
-The Producer API is behind a security layer with Bearer Authentication and is necessary to run the Auth API to get the JWT.
+The full solution contains an Web API which receives Commands to produces Domain Events, and Queries to return JSON.
+There is a Consumer App that reads the Event Stream and do a projection on a MongoDB database.
+The Producer API is behind a security layer with Bearer Authentication, to gain access is necessary to run the Auth API to get the JWT.

 #### Requirements